 Public educational instruction for kindergarten through high school is provided by the Chula Vista Elementary School District and Sweetwater Union High School District.
-These districts administer 42 elementary schools, one junior high school, ten middle schools, 11 senior high schools, one continuation high school, one alternative program school and one charter school.
 There are also four adult education schools and numerous private schools.
-In addition to Southwestern College, a two year Community College, there are seven universities or colleges within 30 minutes commuting distance from Chula Vista in the San Diego metropolitan area.
+In addition to Southwestern College, a two year Community College, there are seven universities or colleges within commuting distance from Chula Vista in the San Diego metropolitan area.